2023 Richmond shooting

 Mass shooting in Virginia, U.S.

-On June 6, 2023, a mass shooting occurred in Richmond, Virginia following a high school graduation at the Altria Theater in the Monroe Park campus of the Virginia Commonwealth University (VCU).
+On June 6, 2023, a mass shooting occurred in Richmond, Virginia, United States, following a high school graduation at the Altria Theater in the Monroe Park campus of the Virginia Commonwealth University (VCU).

 According to the authorities, seven were wounded by gunfire, including three suffering life-threatening injuries, and twelve others suffered unrelated injuries.
 Later in the evening, police announced that two of those who had been wounded by gunfire had died.

 Two persons were initially arrested in connection with the event but only one, 19-year-old Amari Pollard, remained a suspect.

 Background

 Huguenot High School, of the Richmond Public Schools district, began their graduation ceremony at 4 pm local time in the Altria Theater.
 After the ceremony, Shawn Jackson, one of the graduates, left the theater and walked to Monroe Park to reunite with his family.

 Shooting

 The shooting occurred in Monroe Park, outside the Altria Theater and after the graduation ceremony for Huguenot High School, around 5:13 pm local time.
 Graduation attendees were exiting the theater at the time of the shooting.
 Police inside the theater, who had been working security for the graduation, heard shots and passed that information to other emergency responders.
 An alert was sent out by Virginia Commonwealth University at 5:15 pm.

 A member of the Richmond City School Board who was in attendance, said that the shooting began shortly after they were exiting the building and they had heard about 20 shots in quick succession.
 A woman selling items for families to give graduates said the whole area became chaotic, with people trampling others and possessions in order to flee the area.

 The assailant was armed with four handguns and used three.
 One hour later, the threat was assumed to have been neutralized.